vinaygidwaneyod/sciencefair/readme.md

 ## How this works

-The front end (html/js/css files) are pretty simple.
-There's an form (index.html) to fill out, and a thank you page (thanks.html) to let you know the form was filed. script.js posts the form to the back end script.
+The front end is pretty simple:
+ * index.html - the home page
+ * register.html - the sign-up form
+ * thanks.html - displays confirmation for signing up
+ * style.css - the css
+ * script.js - posts the form to Google Sheets
+ * thanks.js - display confirmation

 When the user clicks 'Submit', the form posts data to Google Docs.